 Venice is a reputably expensive city, and if you’re on a budget, you might be wondering if you’ll starve while you’re there!
 However, don’t worry: Venice has food for every kind of spender.
 Here’s what to eat and where to eat it to keep both your belly and your wallet full!

 A great place to start when you’re looking for cheap food is street food.
 The typical street food in Venice is called cicchetti.
 A chicchetto is a snack accompanied by a glass of cask wine.
-Each Italian restaurant (or osteria) prepares their own, and some osteria also make delicious and affordable sandwiches.
+Each Italian restaurant (or osteria) prepares its own, and some osteria also make delicious and affordable sandwiches.

 To find the best cicchetti in town, go to Dorsoduro.
 Once you’re there, quite close to the Accademia bridge, you’ll find an osteria called Cantinone gia Schiavi on the Rio San Trovaso.
 There, enjoy the original creations of Signora Sandra along with delicious panini.